 - Use energy management software to turn off vending machines and other equipment when not in use.

 - Replace incandescent lighting with fluorescent lighting and light-emitting diodes (LEDs) or other energy efficient lighting.

 - Install motion sensors, timers, manual dimmers or or automatic daylight dimming controls.

 - Maximize use of natural light (windows, skylights and solar tubes) and use task lighting where extra lighting is needed.

 - Use energy management software systems to control lighting, HVAC systems, and to turn off computers and printers, vending machines and other equipment

-7. Train employees on basic conservation practices such as turning off lights and equipment when not in use, controlling thermostat, and activating energy saving features on equipment.
+7. Train employees on basic conservation practices such as turning off lights and equipment when not in use, controlling the thermostat, and activating energy saving features on equipment.

 - Contact your utility or a demand response management company about peak load management.
 Modify production schedules to limit peak energy use and save money.